matthew-brett/gitwash/doc/development_workflow.rst

    # go to your master branch
    git checkout master
    # pull changes from github
-   git fetch mainline
+   git fetch upstream
-   # merge from mainline
+   # merge from upstream
-   git merge mainline master
+   git merge upstream master

 In detail
 ---------